groinge/sd-webui-untitledmerger/readme.md

-Checkpoint merger with infinitely branching per-tensor merging with recipes stored in yaml.

 Bullet points:
 - Capable of reusing calculations from recent merges to greatly improve merge times
 - Supports multithreading for a moderate performance improvement.